About Cayo Las Brujas

 The easiest and cheapest way to stroll around the three three cayos is with the open-top double-decker tourist buses called Panoramic Bus Tour.
 They stop at every hotel, every pueblo (aka plaza or market) and at the Delfinario; the cost is 1 CUC per ride.
 The schedule is posted in the lobby of each hotel.
 Taxis are also available, or you can rent a bicycle, scooter, car or jeep.
 For further information visit our Getting Around section (from the "Plan your Trip" item in the top menu).

 Where to stay and Play

-All hotels in the three Cayos of Villa Clara are resort-style and All-Anclusive, except for the small Villa Las Brujas 3* which include accomodation-only and have a on-site restaurant with very reasonnable prices.
+All hotels in the three Cayos of Villa Clara are resort-style and All-Anclusive, except for the small Villa Las Brujas 3* and the boutique Hotel Las Salinas Plaza & Spa which include accomodation-only and have a on-site restaurant with very reasonnable prices.
 Visit our Hotels section for detailed information on each hotel in Cayo Las Brujas (present and future).

 The Cayos of Villa Clara are also home to a few "pueblos" (aka plazas), They are commercial and entertainement centers offering a wide range of extra services (off-resort) such as: restaurants, bars, discotheque, bowling, boutiques, handicraft markets, spa, etc...
 They are Pueblo La Estrella and Pueblo Las Dunas which are located on Cayo Santa Maria.
 There's 3 of them on Cayo Santa Maria: Plaza La Estrella, Plaza Las Dunas, and Plaza Las Terrazas.
-There's one on Cayo Las Brujas: Plaza La Flor de Sal.
+There's one on Cayo Las Brujas: Plaza Las Salinas.